reducktion/socrates/README.md

 [Here](COUNTRIES.md) you can see the full list of supported countries and whether they support data extraction.

 Four european countries are currently unsupported: Austria 🇦🇹, Belarus 🇧🇾, Cyprus 🇨🇾 and Luxembourg 🇱🇺.
-A number of countries in the Americas are also unsupproted.
+A number of countries in the Americas are also unsupported.
 This is because we could not find a reliable source for the algorithm, if at all.
 Help would be appreciated to get these countries supported.

 ## Testing
 `composer test`